Please ensure Javascript is enabled for purposes of website accessibility

 2021, 2022

-Dina Clark is Senior Vice President, Diversity & Inclusion for Skanska USA Building.
+Dina Clark is Senior Vice President, Inclusion and Engagement for Skanska USA Building.
 As a member of the senior leadership team, Dina spearheads the development and implementation of diversity strategies and engagement efforts and works with the operational teams and professional service groups to foster an inclusive culture that celebrates differences and drives for greater diversity in the workforce.

 Prior to her current role, Dina served as the Head of Diversity & Inclusion – North America at Covestro, as Senior Director of Equity & Advocacy with the YWCA Greater Pittsburgh and as the first Executive Director of the Western Pennsylvania Diversity Initiative (WPDI).
 Dina also has served as Regional Education Project Director for the Anti-Defamation League (ADL), covering Ohio, Western Pennsylvania, Kentucky and West Virginia.
 At the ADL she worked to provide educational resources and anti-bias training for school administrators, colleges, universities, community based organizations, and corporations across all four states.
 Dina has also worked as a diversity/anti-bias trainer for the ADL.
 She also completed the Federal Bureau of Investigation (FBI) Citizen’s Academy, served as a board member of the FBI Citizen’s Academy for six years, and is currently a member of the FBI Greater Pittsburgh’s Civil Rights Working Group.
 Dina has a Bachelor’s Degree in Psychology/Child & Family Studies from Syracuse University, a Master’s Degree from Duquesne University, with a focus on global leadership, and is currently working on her Doctorate in Education at Point Park University, with a focus on leadership and administration.